Effective Interventions for First Episode Psychosis - ZOOM seminar

-This seminar will focus on the spectrum of illnesses known as schizophrenia and related disorders, with special emphasis on intervention and treatment for first episode psychosis.
+This ZOOM seminar will focus on the spectrum of illnesses known as schizophrenia and related disorders, with special emphasis on intervention and treatment for first episode psychosis.
 This will include historical perspective and etiology, assessment and differential diagnosis, and successful interventions and treatment approaches.
 Several evidence-based treatment options will be presented.
 The importance of cultural considerations and involving families and caregivers in the treatment process will also be discussed.
-Click here for a pdf flyer

 Katy Rinehimer, LCPC, is the team leader and clinical supervisor of The Early Psychosis Intervention Clinic (EPIC) at Johns Hopkins Bayview Medical Center.
 She works within a multi-disciplinary team to provide treatment for young people suffering from their first break with a Schizophrenia spectrum disorder.